-On completion of the programme successful students will be able to demonstrate the ability to:
+On completion of the programme successful students will be able to demonstrate the ability to deal with complex issues both systematically and creatively through:

-- 1. Explore the contested nature of concepts, polices and practices that characterise the uncertainty, ambiguity and limits of knowledge for community nursing - 2.
-Critically analyse and evaluate practice and theoretical evidence that contributes to an understanding of practice and service delivery by applying and making links between research, theory and practice. - 3.
-Critically evaluate arguments, assumptions, abstract concepts and data (that may be incomplete) - 4.
-Frame appropriate questions and make judgements that can be accounted for on rational, ethical and professional grounds with application to practice situations - 5.
-Demonstrate higher levels of judgement, discretion and decision making - 6.
-Critically reflect on self development and identify personal development needs - 7.
-Recognise own responsibilities and wider accountability structure in relation to self and practice
+- 1. critical analysis and evaluation of the contested nature of concepts, polices and practices that characterise the uncertainty, ambiguity and limits of knowledge for community nursing - 2. critically analyse and evaluate practice and theoretical evidence that contributes to an understanding of practice and service delivery by developing critiques and applying and making links between research, theory and practice. - 3. critically evaluation of arguments, assumptions, abstract concepts and data (that may be incomplete) to justify decision making processes - 4. the formulation of original questions in response to complex issues that can be accounted for on rational, ethical and professional grounds with application to practice situations - 5. demonstrate higher levels of judgement, discretion and decision making - 6. critically reflecting on self development to advance their knowledge and understanding and demonstrate perspective transformation - 7.
+Recognise own responsibilities and wider accountability structure in relation to self and others